dakoo/dakoo.github.io/_posts/2016-05-15-sublime-cpp-java-automatic-formatter.md

 #### cpp and java on sublime text

-[Astyle](http://astyle.sourceforge.net/) is a nice automattic formatter for c/c++ and java.
+[Astyle](https://www.howtoinstall.co/en/ubuntu/trusty/astyle/) is a nice automattic formatter for c/c++ and java.
 Sublime has [SublimeAStyleFormatter](http://theo.im/SublimeAStyleFormatter/) package.
-After installation, 'control+alt+k' on all operating systems reformats c++ and java source code.
+After installation, 'control+alt+f' on all operating systems reformats c++ and java source code.